StoicAlexx/StoicAlexx/README.md

 Systems-led wellness, mentorship, and career-readiness events impacting 100+ underserved youth annually.

 - **PAGLAUM Realty Development**
-Implemented a fully integrated CRM and accounting system using ClickUp and QuickBooks to streamline real estate operations, sales pipelines, and financial workflows.
+Implemented a fully integrated CRM and accounting system using Odoo and QuickBooks to streamline real estate operations, sales pipelines, and financial workflows.

 - **UWU Media**
-  Designed and implemented a custom ClickUp CRM + project management system for a distributed design team and influencer-focused agency.
+  Designed and implemented a ClickUp CRM + project management system for a distributed design team and influencer-focused agency.

 - **JRNY** Visitor Management System
-A visitor and campus management platform designed for large institutions.
-Supports automation, service tracking, and real-time data capture.
+A visitor and campus management system designed for large institutions, Universities and Schools.

 # **and more!**